i2p/i2p.www/i2p2www/spec/proposals/162-congestion-caps.rst

 Routers may use different strategies for what types of tunnels to build through 'D' and 'E' routers, for example exploratory vs. client, or high vs. low bandwidth client tunnels.

-Routers should probably not publish a congestion cap at startup by default, even if their network state is unknown, to prevent restart detection by peers.
+Routers should probably not publish a congestion cap at startup or shutdown by default, even if their network state is unknown, to prevent restart detection by peers.